Mutations of quivers with 2-cycles: Introduction

 \subsection{Quivers with homotopies arising from surface triangulations}

 In \Cref{section: marked surfaces}, we construct a class of quivers with homotopies arising from triangulations of marked bordered surfaces with colored punctures.
 We generalize the model of Fomin, Shapiro and Thurston \cite{FST08} by assigning two distinct colors, $\coi$ and $\coii$, to interior marked points (known as \emph{punctures}).
 Punctures of color $\coii$ give rise to $2$-cycles in the associated quivers for certain triangulations.

 Our main result in this direction, \Cref{thm: mutation and flip}, establishes that mutations of quivers with homotopies are compatible with flips of triangulations.
 We note that mutations of this class of quivers have previously appeared in the work of Paquette--Schiffler \cite{PS} and Kaufman \cite{Kaufman}.
 Our new contributions are: (i) constructing homotopies directly from triangulations, and (ii) showing that quiver mutations are determined entirely by the corresponding homotopies.

-The notion of homotopies parallels, but differs from the notion of \emph{potentials} on quivers developed by Derksen--Weyman--Zelevinsky \cite{DWZ08}.
-In their framework, mutations of quivers depend on the choice of a potential.
-A potential is called \emph{degenerate} if some mutation sequence leads to the creation of a $2$-cycle that cannot be eliminated; otherwise it is \emph{non-degenerate}.
-From our perspective, all homotopies are equally natural.
-Some reproduce ordinary FZ-mutations, while others---such as those from triangulations of surfaces with $\coii$-punctures studied in \Cref{section: marked surfaces}---yield quiver mutations with $2$-cycles governed by surface combinatorics.
-In the absence of $\coii$-punctures, our flip/mutation correspondence (\Cref{thm: mutation and flip}) for quivers with homotopies is analogous to Labardini-Fragoso's correspondence on quivers with potentials \cite[Theorem 30]{LF09}.
+In the case where $\coii$-punctures are absent, our flip/mutation correspondence (\Cref{thm: mutation and flip}) for quivers with homotopies is analogous to Labardini-Fragoso's correspondence on quivers with potentials \cite[Theorem 30]{LF09}.
 Certain quivers with potentials---emphasizing quivers with $2$-cycles arising from triangulations---have been studied recently in \cite{LiPeng}.
+See also a comparison between homotopies and potentials in \Cref{subsec: compare homotopy potential}.